 The For Each Subsystem block accepts real or complex signals of the following data types:

 For more information, see Data Types Supported by Simulink in the Simulink documentation.

-The following model uses an FIR filter to independently process each element of the input sine wave signal, in an identical manner.
-The model uses Selector blocks and three identical subsystems: Subsystem, Subsystem1, and Subsystem2.
-A Vector Concatenate block concatenates the resulting vectors.
+This model uses identical Transfer Fcn blocks to independently process each element of the input sine wave signal.
+A Vector Concatenate block concatenates the resulting output signals.
 This repetitive process is graphically complex and difficult to maintain.
-Also, adding another element to the signal requires a significant rework of the model.
+Also, adding another element to the signal requires significant reworking of the model.

 You can simplify this model by replacing the repetitive operations with a single For Each Subsystem block.

 The For Each subsystem contains a For Each block and a model representing the algorithm of the three blocks it replaces by way of the Transfer Fcn block.
 The For Each block specifies how to partition the input signal vector into individual elements and how to concatenate the processed signals to form the output signal vector.
 Every block that has a state maintains a separate set of states for each input element processed during a given execution step.